 Sleigh rides at night are the most memorable.
 In addition to having a burning torch, you will be entertained at a bonfire where you can enjoy grilled sausages and a couple of drinks to keep you warm.
 You can bring your own beverages along if you so wish.

 Skiing is a great winter pastime.
 One place to be is Blad Hill.
-With the Tatra Mountains nearby, locals take ski lessons from the smaller slopes scattered in strategic places around Kashubia.
+Locals take ski lessons from the smaller slopes scattered in strategic places around Kashubia region.
 These slopes are designed for beginners and even experienced skiers alike.

 Luckily, a few slopes have stores where you can rent ski equipment.
 After a fun-filled time at the slopes, end the day with a mulled wine.